All the courses are now available in Broome Location as well.

 west coast first aid

 When a person suffers from “sudden cardiac arrest,” the heart stops pumping adequately, and the person stops breathing, which prevents the exchange of oxygen and carbon dioxide in the lungs.
 One explanation is that our lungs enable us to inhale the oxygen that our bodies require.
 Our system is capable of much more, including removing carbon dioxide, a byproduct produced by our system.
 Breathing is crucial for a variety of reasons.
-It is why everyone should be familiar with Advanced Resuscitation in Perth.
+This is why everyone should be familiar with advanced resuscitation in Perth.
 How many of you have questioned how CPR (Cardiopulmonary Resuscitation) rescue breaths operate?

 Understanding the breathing mechanism

-We breathe oxygen and exhale carbon dioxide, as we all know.
-So, if we pretend to be a rescuer, how can we assist someone who needs oxygen if we exhale carbon dioxide while performing mouth-to-mouth resuscitation?
+As we all know, we breathe oxygen and exhale carbon dioxide.
+So, if we pretend to be rescuers, how can we assist someone who needs oxygen if we exhale carbon dioxide while performing mouth-to-mouth resuscitation?

-• Breathing employs chemical and mechanical solutions to achieve oxygen to all body cells while also removing carbon dioxide.
+• Breathing employs chemical and mechanical solutions to deliver oxygen to all body cells while removing carbon dioxide.

-• Our bodies require oxygen to supply the energy for all of our biological functions while also eliminating carbon dioxide.
+• Our bodies require oxygen to supply the energy for all our biological functions while eliminating carbon dioxide.

 • With its transmission and pulmonary zones, the respiratory system transports air from the surroundings to the lungs and promotes gaseous exchange in the lungs and within cells.